-Online auctions have a different proceedure.
+Online auctions have different procedures and approaches.
 All processes are sequential and occur step by step on a daily basis.
-This kind of workflow results in less bottle necks and more even working hours.
+This kind of workflow results in less bottlenecks and more evenly spaced working hours.

-With more standardised and efficient processes, auction houses will get more time for what is any auction house's core business: valutations, consignment or visiting customers.
-With additional support on technical-, logistical- or financial issues auction houses will have even more time for core business.
+With more standardised and efficient processes, auction houses will get more time for their core business; valuations, consignments and visiting customers.
+With additional support on technical, logistical and financial issues auction houses will have even more time to focus on their core business.

-With more time left for consignment, more items will be published.
-Thes items will be visible for vast numbers of visitors from all over the world.
-The more visitors, the more bids and higher end prices can be achieved.
+With more time saved for consignments, more items will be published.
+These items will be visible for vast numbers of visitors from all over the world.
+The more visitors, the more bids and the higher the results that can be achieved.

-Sweden can be considered as a pioneer when it comes to the "online-revolution" within the world of auction houses.
+Sweden can be considered a pioneer when it comes to the ‘online revolution’ within the world of auction houses.
 In 2008, a significant change within the Swedish auction market occurred.

-The auction house "Auktionskompaniet" started selling all their items online with a 24/7 offering.
+The auction house ‘Auktionskompaniet’ started selling all of their items online with a 24/7 offering.
 The start was not completely without complications as the pattern for both buying and selling art had now changed.
-But times were ripe and just after one year success was a fact.
-"Auktionskompaniet" was transformed into the current "Bukowskis Market".
+However, times were ripe and after just one year success was achieved.
+‘Auktionskompaniet’ was transformed into the current ‘Bukowskis Market’.

-When other large auction houses in Sweden began with online auctions for their non-fine art segment, the Swedish auction market realized that this was the right way to conquer a growing segment and stay on top of the game.
+When other large auction houses in Sweden began with online auctions for their non-fine art segment, the Swedish auction market realised that this was the right way to conquer a growing segment and to stay on top of the game.

-It was at that point of time we realised that this was something other auction houses had to do in order to be competitive in the future.
-We are convinced that all sales of items up to a certain value will be sold on the internet ie. not through traditional hammer auctions.
+It was at that point in time we realised that this was something other auction houses had to do in order to be competitive in the future.
+We are convinced that all sales of items up to a certain value will be sold on the internet i.e. not through traditional hammer auctions.

-To develop a well functioning web-based auction system demands significant investments, which only a few auction houses are capable or willing of - especially if one also takes into account necessary maintainance and angoing development.
+To develop a robust, functional, web-based auction system demands significant investment which only a few auction houses are capable or willing of - especially if one also takes into account the necessary maintenance and on-going development requirements.

-A key to success on the web is to attract and convert relevant visitors.
-This requires significant expert knowledge as well as a large and "living" assortment on the site: Customers only return to sites where they know to find a large offer with a constant flow of new items.
+A key to success on the web is the ability to attract and convert relevant visitors.
+This requires significant expert knowledge as well as a large and ‘living’ assortment of pieces on offer on the site; customers only return to sites where they know the will find a large offering with a constant flow of new items.

-Technical support is also a hurdle for the individual auction house.
-New questions always arise when an auction houses goes online.
-Some are purely technical questions and can be time consuming and hard to handle for regular staff.
+Technical support is also a significant hurdle for the individual auction house.
+New questions always arise when an auction houses goes online, many are purely technical questions and these can be very time consuming and hard to handle for regular staff.

-A well functioning shipping solution for both large and small items is vital for the customer regardless wether the items are large or small.
+A fully functional and robust shipping solution is vital for the customer regardless of whether the items in question are large or small.

 ”To sell items via Auctionet turned out to become a net revenue.
 The number of bids from new buyers increased, the number of unsold items were reduced and we achieved higher end prices.
 In the first year with co-operating with Auctionet the total turnover increased with 50 %. ” Thommy Nylund, VD Auktionshuset Kolonn